 Sometimes as healthcare professionals, we are trained to look at the numbers.
 We run tests and examine the heck out of lab values and vital signs to discern how our patient is doing today.
 This is all objective data that can’t be questioned.
 This is all very important, and ultimately it allows physicians to assist in determining what the patient’s official diagnosis is, or help nurses to paint a picture of a patient’s condition, but it doesn’t tell the whole story.
 What is missing, however, is the subjective data.

-Last week I talking to a good friend who is an ICU nurse, and she told me that her patient was wearing oxygen and his oxygen saturation’s were reading 99% but that when she asked him how he was feeling he was saying that he was very short of breath.
+Last week I was talking to a good friend who is an ICU nurse, and she told me that her patient was wearing oxygen and his oxygen saturation was reading 99% but that when she asked him how he was feeling he was saying that he was very short of breath.
 Some nurses would’ve argued with him and told him that he’s fine, but my friend listened to him and took steps to relieve his dyspnea.

 There are definitely times when we need to allow the numbers do the talking, but there are other times when we need to allow our patients to tell us what is going on as well!
 Below, let’s discuss the differences between subjective data and objective data, and why we need both of them together to help us take excellent care of our patients.

 What is Subjective Data?

 During the first phase of the nursing process (the Assessment), we gather data.
 Subjective data is what the patient tells us their symptoms are, including feelings, perceptions, and concerns.
 This kind of data is imperative, because it gives you the background as to why they came into the hospital (or doctor’s office), and listening to them is critical to understanding the whole picture.
-Taking notes creates an overall view of the patient.
+Taking great notes creates an overall view of the patient.
 These nurse’s notes help to tell the patient’s story.
 A patient knows themselves better than you do, so listening to what ails them will ultimately make their outcome better.
 Listening allows us to better perform patient advocacy.